 Use the Toolkit Research plan worksheet to help you organise your research journey.

 Aim: What do you want to know?

-- Clearly define the aim of your research in the form of a question – What is the story of my mother’s side of the family?
+- Clearly define the aim of your research.
+It can help to put this in the form of a question – What is the story of my mother’s side of the family?
 Where were her parents from?
 What were their lives like?

 Known facts: What do you already know, or what have you learned from previous research?